 The key word here is “suggest,” because the movements are often far from realistic.
 For instance, it’s hard to take off a coat realistically when one hand holds a script.
 Readers quickly learn to sleep sitting up, with their heads bent to the side.
 And walking in place is a reader’s favorite mode of travel.

 Though formal mime techniques aren’t required, they do add polish to a performance.
 It’s always good to draw on proven tricks for walking in place, climbing up or down stairs or ropes or ladders, lifting or pulling heavy objects, flying, falling, and so on.
-Look for library books on mime, or invite a local mime to conduct a workshop.
+Look for a beginning book on mime, or invite a local mime to conduct a workshop.

 Part of successful group mime is being aware of the invisible.
 If a stool is meant to be a chair at a table, make sure no one walks through the table!
 Even a door that’s invisible shouldn’t shift position as different people pass through it.
 If two characters look at a picture on the wall, they will hopefully agree where it is!

 Sounds in the story too should be added where possible—explosions, wind, bees, roosters, whatever.
-To help the illusion, this is usually handled by readers who are BTA.
+To help the illusion, this is usually done by readers with backs to the audience.

-Focus refers to where the readers are looking.
+Focus refers to where a reader is looking.
 Most of the time, it’s simple: Narrators use audience focus—they look straight at the audience, even when the audience isn’t looking at them.
 Characters use onstage focus—they look at whoever they’re talking to, just as in plays or real life.

-But sometimes you may want characters to use off-stage focus.
+But sometimes you might want characters to use offstage focus.
+(See the illustration below.)
 The readers imagine a screen facing them, as wide as the stage, set up at the front edge of the audience.
-On this screen they imagine a mirror image of all the readers.
-Then instead of talking straight to each other, they talk to each other’s image.
+On this screen they imagine projected images of all the readers.
+Then instead of talking straight to each other, they talk to each other’s projection on the screen.
 If you prefer, you can “move” the screen farther from the readers, as long as everyone agrees where it is.

-The most important use of off-stage focus is to help create illusions of distance or height.
-Two characters on the same stage can shout and wave at each other as if a mile apart.
-If one looks upward and one looks downward, you have a midget talking to a giant, or a woman in a window talking to a man in the street.
+The most important use of offstage focus is to help create illusions of distance or height.
+With offstage focus, two characters on the same stage can shout and wave at each other as if a mile apart.
+Or if one looks upward and one looks downward, you have a midget talking to a giant, or a woman in a window talking to a man in the street.

-Characters can at times also use audience focus, addressing comments directly to the audience.
-They might also use this focus if the audience is drawn into the story—as might happen, for instance, if the audience suddenly becomes a hill completely covered with cats.
+Audience focus too can at times be used by characters, for making comments directly to the audience.
+It might also be used to draw the audience into the story—for example, if the audience suddenly becomes a hill completely covered with cats.

 Beginnings and Endings

-At the end, the last words are spoken slowly and with rhythm, so the audience knows the story is over.
+As the story ends, the last words are spoken slowly and with exaggerated rhythm, so the audience knows the story is over.
 Everyone recognizes the ending “hap‑pily ev‑er af‑ter.”
 But the same effect can be achieved with almost any words by reading them in a “slow three,” using stressed syllables to form three strong “beats.”

-When the story is finished, the readers freeze for a long moment to break the action.
-Then they close their scripts, face the audience, and bow all together.
+Next, the readers freeze for a long moment to break the action.
+Then they close their scripts, face the audience squarely, and bow all together.
 To help time this sequence, you can have the readers count slowly to themselves.
 You might also pick one reader toward the front of the stage—probably a narrator—to lead it.